- Home

 Further tests for non-Hodgkin lymphoma

 Below we describe tests that are commonly used to help stage non-Hodgkin lymphoma.
-You may not need to have all these tests – most people will have blood tests and some imaging tests.
-Some tests may be repeated during or after treatment to check your health and how well the treatment is working.
+You may not need to have all these tests – most people will have blood tests and at least one imaging test.
+Some tests may be repeated to check how well the treatment is working.

 Learn more about: